Did someone say chocolate?

 How We Do It:

-Cacao meets mushrooms and cannabis.
+Sacred cacao meets mushrooms and cannabis.
 Our passion at CURED is educating ourselves as well as those near and dear to our hearts (YOU) to introduce an innovative approach to alternative medicine and natural supplementation to live a healthy and vibrant life!
-With that, let’s quickly cover what’s in this cup!
+With that, let’s quickly cover what’s in this ceremony cacao recipe to make the perfect cup!

 - Half a cup of water